-Local partners and stakeholders are committed to reducing the incidence of obesity and increasing physical activity levels in Blackburn with Darwen (BwD).
+Local partners and stakeholders are committed to increasing the number of people of a healthy weight and increasing physical activity levels in Blackburn with Darwen (BwD).
 Public Health has provided the strategic leadership and co-ordination, and has a key role in leading the delivery of the Eat Well Move More Shape Up strategy to ensure senior level, multiagency ownership and co-ordinated local action.
 The three year strategy (2017-20) adopts a life course approach, aligned to the three Health and Wellbeing life stages of start well, live well and age well.